Just Buy It Now!

 26926007

-Gem $2725 New February 16!
-Superb Eye Appeal, Watery Mirrored Fields, Peripheral Copper-Gold, Port Matilda Collection.
+Gem $2725 Superb Eye Appeal, Watery Mirrored Fields, Peripheral Copper-Gold, Port Matilda Collection.
 There are certain coins that cross my desk and immediately secure a "wow" reaction when first viewed.
 I'm calling a JUST BUY IT NOW recommendation for this superb 1893 proof Barber quarter to grab your attention as the coin in hand is much better than suggested by the images.
 The watery mirrors a brilliantly reflective without distractions under a bright light.
 Device are nicely frosted and provide the appropriate contrast with the mirrored fields to secure a cameo designation.
 A superior piece that has been conservatively graded.
 Housed in new CAC Grading holder and graded consistent with CAC approval standards.

 Barber 25C 1909 Barber 25C 1909